Bigoose0410/Bigoose0410/README.md

 - 👋 Hi, I’m @Bigoose0410
 - 👀 I’m interested in join github.
-- 🌱 I’m currently learning C++ and html,css
+- 🌱 I’m currently learning js and html,css
 - 💞️ I’m looking to collaborate on learning with me .
 - 📫 How to reach me ???
 U can find FB :https://www.facebook.com/profile.php?id=100008421457331 or ZALO :0931748057